-- Our Research Nurses/ Research Assistant may ask you some questions about yourself.
-We also ask if they can have permission to look at your medical records to obtain information about your heart and circulation, any tests you may have had in hospital, any other diseases which you or your relatives may have, and your past treatment.
-Data collected about you will be stored on a secure Barts Bioresource database accessible only to Barts Bioresource staff. - Our research team may also want to contact you via phone or post, or electronically (email) if they have additional inquiries.
+- Our research team may ask you some questions about yourself.
+We also ask if they can have permission to look at your medical records to obtain information about your health, any tests you may have had in hospital, any other diseases which you or your relatives may have, and your past treatment.
+Data collected about you will be stored on a secure Barts BioResource database accessible only to Barts BioResource staff. - Our research team may also want to contact you via phone or post, or electronically (email) if they have additional inquiries.
 Although email is highly convenient, it may be less secure than other contact methods.
-There is a small potential risk that any individually identifiable health information and other sensitive or confidential information that may be contained in such email could be misdirected, disclosed to or intercepted by unauthorized third parties.
+There is a small potential risk that any individually identifiable health information and other sensitive or confidential information that may be contained in such email could be misdirected, disclosed to or intercepted by unauthorised third parties.
 In light of this, we ask for your specific permission if you prefer to be contacted by email. - From time to time we may approach you to ask if you would read and complete questionnaires relating to aspects of your health and quality of life.
 Other questionnaires may relate to your experiences of the hospital, your treatment and care.
 We will ensure that these are not frequent and that they would not exceed more than 25 minutes at a time.
-Of course you do not have to respond to any of these questionnaire requests as they are optional. - Our researchers anticipate that the research programme will benefit from following up your medical health status and may wish to contact your GP/hospital at periodic intervals for updates relating to your heart condition. - It is possible that we may invite you for a follow-up appointment at a later date to help us with our research but this is unlikely and your participation in this would be completely voluntary. - If you undergo a clinical heart/vascular scan (such as MRI, ultrasound, echocardiogram), we may add a maximum of 10 minutes at the end of the clinical scan.
+Of course, you do not have to respond to any of these questionnaire requests as they are optional. - Our researchers anticipate that the research programme will benefit from following up your medical health status and thus may wish to contact your GP/hospital or other NHS data holders such as NHS digital at periodic intervals for updates relating to your health. - It is possible that we may invite you for a follow-up appointment at a later date to help us with our research but this is unlikely and your participation in this would be completely voluntary. - If you undergo a clinical scan (such as MRI, ultrasound, echocardiogram, electroencephalogram or similar monitoring/measuring modalities), we may add a maximum of 10 minutes at the end of the clinical scan.
 This will help test and/ or develop new imaging techniques.
-The additional scanning is not associated with radiation and will not cause harm to you, we will not do this with scans that would require exposure to x-rays (e.g CT scans).
+The additional scanning is not associated with radiation and will not cause harm to you, we will not do this with scans that would require exposure to x-rays (e.g. CT scans).